bluebonnet-teams-2022/emergega.github.io/index.md

 To calculate the democratic strength of a given political area subdivision, we used the following:
 SUM()function to compute the arithmetic mean, =sum(M2, U2, Q2, I2)/4
-- M2, U2, Q2, I2 are all cells within the columns listing the expression below for each respective election cycle
+- M2, U2, Q2, and I2 are all cells within the columns listing the expression below for each respective election cycle

 **Expression:**

 Next, we computed the flippability score.
 To do this, a more complex conditional using the IF() function is needed, which corresponds to the table listed above.

 - =IF(C2 = 1, 0, IF(D2 < 34.99, 1, IF(D2 < 39.99, 2 ,IF(D2 < 44.99, 3, IF(D2 < 47.49, 4, IF(D2 < 49.99, 5, 6))))))
-- "C2" is a cell within the column which lists a 0 if the current political office is held by a Republican and a 1 if it is otherwise held by a Democrat
+- "C2" is a cell within the column that lists a 0 if the current political office is held by a Republican and a 1 if it is otherwise held by a Democrat
 - D2 is a cell in the column listing the Democratic Strength